d20gdx/NetworkSim/README.md

 # Network Contention Simulator for LoraWAN.

 Scalability is an important consideration for LoRaWAN networks.
 As part of a research study into LPWANs at UCL, a network contention simulator was developed in Java.
 The objective of the simulation is to establish a baseline figure for packet loss.
-Real world packet loss will be higher due  to losses incurred by the RF channel.
+Real world packet loss will be higher due  to losses incurred in the Radio Frequency (RF) channel.
 The classes implement a Java thread-based simulation.

 The simulator code has the following features: